Quality control of finished products. Product quality control, which cannot be neglected

 Rice.
 3.4.
 Functional diagram of a fluorescent X-ray spectrometer: RT - X-ray tube; A - analyzer; D - detector

-During the incoming inspection of imported materials, the grade of the material is determined in accordance with the certificate for chemical composition.
+During the incoming inspection of imported materials, the grade of the material is determined in accordance with the certificate chemical composition.

-To test for impact strength from sheets, strips with a thickness of at least 11 mm, from pipes with a wall thickness of at least 14 mm, rods with a diameter of at least 16 mm from either end next to the sample for tensile tests, take 2 samples of size 11 × 11× 60 mm for making samples of size 10 × 10× 55 mm.
-2 samples are taken from rolled products with a thickness of up to 10 mm to make samples of size 5 × 10× 55 mm.
-For testing for impact strength at subzero temperatures, 3 samples are taken.
+To test the impact strength of sheets, strips with a thickness of at least 11 mm, pipes with a wall thickness of at least 14 mm, rods with a diameter of at least 16 mm, 2 samples of size 11 are taken from either end next to the tensile test sample × 11× 60 mm for making samples size 10 × 10× 55 mm.
+From rolled products with a thickness of up to 10 mm, 2 samples are taken to make samples of size 5 × 10× 55 mm.
+To test impact strength at sub-zero temperatures, 3 samples are taken.

 Conclusion

-We also found out that the operational activities related to the functioning of the quality management system are carried out by a specially created quality service, whose tasks include:
+We also found out that operational activities related to the functioning of the quality management system are carried out by a specially created quality service, whose tasks include:

 coordination of work and direct participation in the development, implementation and operation of the quality management system;